Weighing the Milky Way's Satellite Galaxies Using Pulsar Accelerations: Conclusion

 \section{Conclusion}

-We have outlined here a method for measuring the masses of the LMC and Sgr dwarf galaxies in a way that is entirely independent of any kinematic stellar data or dynamical models for the first time.
+We have outlined here a method for measuring the masses of the LMC and Sgr dwarf galaxies in a way that is entirely independent of any kinematic stellar data; this new approach relies only on observations of gravitational accelerations.
 These orbiting satellites generate disequilibrium effects, which propagate through the entire Galaxy; the magnitude and relative orientation of these are related to the mass of each dwarf galaxy.

 By using direct acceleration data obtained from pulsars, we identify a vertical acceleration asymmetry around the Sun, which is the local manifestation of these global disequilibrium effects.
 Observing this disequilibrium requires precise temporal resolution that are not achievable with kinematic data (as the accelerations of interest disappear within one dynamical time), making direct acceleration measurements particularly suitable for this task.